halkayed/MovieLens_edx/README.md

 This project is part of [edx machine learning course](https://www.edx.org/professional-certificate/harvardx-data-science), and my first project.

-To compile Report.Rmd, you should have edx and validation datasets loaded, they can be obtaind by excuting **prepearing dataset.R**
+To compile Report.Rmd, you should have edx and validation datasets loaded, they can be obtained by executing **prepearing dataset.R**